-Title: M. Joan Kuyper Farver Endowed Chair in Music and Associate Professor of Music
+Title: M. Joan Kuyper Farver Endowed Chair in Music and Professor of Music

 Office Location: Music Building 219